TGL

 It affects only your own work or one other person

-It can be resolved peer-to-peer within 24 hours
+Resolvable peer-to-peer within 24 hours

 Stalled more than 24–48h with no resolution

-Ownership is unclear or resolving it requires someone else's authority
+Ownership unclear or requires someone else's authority

 2